gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Avaunt to have any real money, had built his house just a few steps past the boundary stone on Squid Street that marked the official edge of Forecastle.
-A few years later, an old map had surfaced (or been forged---it depended who you asked) that put the boundary sixty strides further out.
+A few years later, an old map had surfaced (or been forged—it depended who you asked) that put the boundary sixty strides further out.
 Rather than toss the Hett out, the captain of the time had reached an understanding with them.
 Every morning, at dawn, a bosun's mate knocked on the front door of the house and